dodgymike/hackrf-wiki/Operating-System-Tips.md

 ## Ubuntu

 These instructions were written and tested for both Ubuntu 12.04LTS and Ubuntu 14.04LTS.
 You will also need to be familiar with terminal use.
+An unofficial [HackRF Ubuntu Setup](https://mborgerson.com/getting-started-with-the-hackrf-one-on-ubuntu-14-04) guide is also available.

 #### Preparing Your System